 If the application involves a high discharge head, gradually close the discharge throttling valve before stopping the pump.

-After stopping the pump, lock out or disconnect the power source to ensure that the pump will remain inoperative.
+After stopping the pump, disconnect the incoming power to the motor and lock it out to ensure that the pump will remain inoperative.

 Cold Weather Preservation